42 Yachts for Charter in Sardinia >>>

-The coast of Sardinia 1,849 kilometres (1,149 miles) long and generally high with long, relatively straight stretches of rocky coastline.
+Sardinia’s coast is 1,849 kilometres (1,149 miles) long and generally high with long, relatively straight stretches of rocky coastline.
 It has some very deep bays and inlets.
 There are various smaller islands off the coast.

 Sardinia has few major rivers, the largest being the Tirso at 151 kilometres long.
 This flows into the Sea of Sardinia, the Coghinas (115 km) and the Flumendosa (127 km).
 54 artificial lakes and dams supply water and electricity to the country.
 Significantly, the best-known lakes are; Lake Omodeo and Lake Coghinas.

 Italy has a typical Mediterranean rainfall distribution with virtually no rain in the summer.
-Associated with any rain that does fall in the summer is generally a thunderstorm, and sometimes flash floods.
-The Mistral wind from the northwest is dominant throughout the year, though it is most prevalent in winter and spring.
+Associated with any rain that does fall in the summer is generally a thunderstorm and sometimes flash floods.
+The northwest’s Mistral wind is dominant throughout the year, though it is most prevalent in winter and spring.